The Center-to-Center Conundrum: Why Distance Matters in Speaker Design

 Perfect Vertical Alignment

-Vertical alignment between the high-frequency section (tweeter) and the mid-woofer section is crucial.
+Vertical alignment between the high-frequency section (tweeter) and the mid-woofer section, on the same vertical line, is crucial.

 Misalignment can cause phase cancellation at different angles on the left and right sides of the speaker, leading to reduced power response and create sound inconsistencies.